 What Should You Include on the ERAS Experience Section?

 The ERAS Experience section is part of your residency CV.
 You can fill in up to 10 experiences and designate 3 of them as the “most meaningful”.
-You can also share any significant obstacles you faced and overcame in medical school in the “impactful experiences” category.
+You can also share any significant obstacles you faced and overcame at any point in the “impactful experiences” category.
+The "Hobbies and Interests" category has been moved to its own section of the ERAS experience section, where you can share more information about any hobbies or secondary interests you have.
+You can still include hobbies under the "Other" category, too!

 Remember that you can recycle some of your most notable experiences from your medical school application, and any activities you completed during a post-bacc program or special master’s program!